digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/arch-considerations-upgrading.rst

 4.3.2 Rollback by Roll-Forward
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-For upgrades that add new fields to existing templates, rollback becomes more complex.
+Rollback is more complex for upgrades that add new fields to existing templates.
 In such cases, the rollback must be performed in a “roll-forward” fashion by publishing a new upgrade.
 This is necessary because if at least one contract has been created using the new fields, those contracts cannot be read with the previous version of the Daml code.
 Simply unvetting v2 is not an option unless it is acceptable for contracts using the new fields to no longer be referenced.
 Instead, follow these steps:

 1. Publish a new version of the DARs that disregards the newly added fields.
 2. Introduce a `Downgrade` choice in the new version that resets the newly added fields to `None`, making the contracts compatible with the original version.